 As yet, not enough research has been conducted to show any firm results on how COVID-19 and Diabetes interact, so the most important things to do are:

 - Change your plans: In accordance with the governmental proclamation, South Africa is on lockdown.
-You are advised to stay in your home.
+You are advised to stay in your home as much as possible, and avoid crowds.
 Please keep up to date through your favourite news or radio station, as this situation is developing.

 - Stay healthy: You’ll need to stick to your Diabetic treatment plan, your eating plan, and make sure you get enough exercise.
 Now’s the time to log on and find some of your favourite home workouts!